FurkanAtasert/FurkanAtasert/README.md

 <h1 align="center" style="font-size: 48px; color: #4a90e2;">👋 Hi, There!</h1>
 <h2 align="center" style="color: #d81b60;">🌟 Passionate Data Scientist & AI Enthusiast</h2>

+**IMPORTANT NOTICE**
+This repository contains private and advanced research materials, including (but not limited to) transformer models, SVM implementations, dynamic programming algorithms, machine learning modules, and large language models (LLMs).
+Unauthorized access, sharing, or use of any material in this repository is strictly prohibited.

+- All research artifacts, data, and code are confidential.
+- Access is granted on a need-to-know basis only.
+- Please do not distribute or disclose any part of this content without explicit permission from the repository owner.

+Thank you for respecting the confidentiality of this project.

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=furkanatasert&label=Profile%20views&color=0e75b6&style=flat" alt="Profile Views" />
 </p>